icecream95/udev-hid-bpf/doc/metadata.rst

 And each field of this struct here defines an array of length ``n``, where ``n`` is the metadata value.

-Because we are using a ``union`` to have multiple matches, we can not have multiple time ``bus`` as an anonymous struct field, so we use the line number as a prefix to have unique names.
+Because we are using a ``union`` to have multiple matches, we cannot ``bus`` as an anonymous struct field more than once, so we use the line number as a prefix to have unique names.

 See the ``src/bpf/hid_bpf_helpers.h`` in the repository to see the details.